Skip to content

 More Information

-For more detailed information about using child scripts, including passing data between scripts and managing script lifecycles, please refer to the child script documentation page.
+For more detailed information about creating child scripts, the @ChildScript annotation, passing data via ScriptParameters, and managing script lifecycles, refer to the child script documentation page.